edgarpena74/CS-360_Portfolio/README.md

 -   **Home Screen** - Displays a personalized welcome message, lets users enable or disable SMS alerts, and provides access to the inventory.

 -   **Inventory Screen** - Displays all inventory items in a grid, allowing users to add, update, delete, and view their items quickly.
-This screen will also send an simulated SMS notification when the item inventory reaches below a certain threshold.
+This screen will also send a simulated SMS notification when the item inventory reaches below a certain threshold.

 Each screen was designed with a user-centered UI in mind, using clear labels, intuitive navigation, and consistent layouts.
-The interface was kept simple and readable, ensuring users could easily perform all main actions without confusion or unnecessary steps.
+The interface remained readable and straightforward, allowing users to perform all main actions easily and without confusion.

 -----------